 These entities are as follows:

-When you invest in stocks and shares directly from a company you “own” part of the company.
-The ownership is limited to the extent of your investment and this ownership also gives you certain voting rights, makes you eligible for dividend payments and so on.
+When you invest in stocks and shares directly from a company, you “own” part of the company.
+The ownership is limited to the extent of your investment, and this ownership also gives you certain voting rights, makes you eligible for dividend payments, and so on.

 But investing in mutual funds is different from such direct investments.

 It is done to maintain a consistent (and preferably positive) Net Asset Value (NAV) of the fund.
-If there is a rise or a drop in the NAV it will affect the number of units you own based on the extent of your investment.
+If there is a rise or a drop in the NAV, it will affect the number of units an investor is allotted based on the extent of the investment.

 There are two primary ways in which you can earn from mutual funds: dividend income and capital gain.

-In order to invest in mutual funds, there is a certain process that one can follow.
+To invest in mutual funds, there is a certain process that one can follow.
 We have outlined those steps in this section.